MicrosoftDocs/dataexplorer-docs/data-explorer/connect-sql-server-emulation.md

 Azure Data Explorer requires authentication through Azure AD.
 In some cases, to achieve application authentication, you need to provide the tenant ID in the [tuning options](#tuning-options) previously mentioned.
 For an example, see [connect with ODBC](connect-odbc.md#application-authentication).

-The Azure AD tenant ID can also be configured at the cluster level, which removes the need to specify it from the client.
+It's possible to configure the Azure AD tenant ID at the cluster level and remove the need to specify it from the client.
 To change the tenant ID at the cluster level, open a support request in the  [Azure portal](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) about configuring *SecuritySettings.TdsEndpointDefaultAuthority* with the required tenant ID.